Robert G. DeLaMaterPartner

 He has also participated on public panels on topics including mergers and acquisitions, corporate governance and securities regulation.
 He is chairman of the board of trustees of the Parker School of Foreign and Comparative Law, a member of the board of directors of BAR Assurance and Reinsurance Limited and the United States Council for International Business, a member of the Board of Visitors at Columbia Law School, a member of the Council on Foreign Relations and a former chair of the Asian Affairs Committee of the New York City Bar Association.
 He also is chairman of the board of trustees of Historic Hudson Valley, a director of St. Faith’s House Foundation and a former director of the Keewaydin Foundation.

-- AXA Equitable Holdings underwriters in the IPO secondary sale by AXA S.A. and related offerings of debt securities of AXA Equitable and mandatory exchangeable securities of AXA exchangeable for AXA Equitable common stock
+- AXA Equitable Holdings underwriters in its IPO, several secondary offerings of its shares by AXA S.A. and related offerings of debt securities of AXA Equitable and mandatory exchangeable securities of AXA exchangeable for AXA Equitable shares

 - Goldman Sachs, JP Morgan, Morgan Stanley and Wells Fargo in tender offers for debt securities of MetLife and the subsequent exchange of such debt for common stock of Brighthouse Financial and the public secondary sale of such stock